Updated 7 October 2021

-The IATA Travel Pass will be more secure and efficient than current paper processes used to manage health requirements (the International Certificate of Vaccination or Prophylaxis, for example).
-This will be important given the potentially enormous scale of testing or vaccine verifications that will need to be securely managed.
+The IATA Travel Pass will be more secure and efficient than paper processes used to manage health requirements (the International Certificate of Vaccination or Prophylaxis, for example).
+This is important given the potentially enormous scale of testing or vaccine verifications that will need to be securely managed.

 Why is there a need for the IATA Travel Pass?

 The IATA Travel Pass is conceived as a response to the following challenges:

 The wide range of COVID-19 tests coupled with the varied requirements of governments worldwide have inevitably created a rather challenging setting wherein travellers, airlines and immigration authorities struggle to navigate.

 Travellers are often left confused and in need of accurate and reliable information with next to no clue as to where to find them.
 Should they do come across the information, understanding or acting upon it may become problematic.